Last Updated on January 19, 2023

-It also served as a kind of balm for my travel-hungry heart, given that I miss the city and can’t get there physically at the moment.
+It also served as a kind of balm for my travel-hungry heart, given that I chose and hung the painting at time when travel was impossible (luckily, I have since been back to my beloved city).
 In that spirit, I decided to spotlight 5 of my favorite French paintings depicting Paris– 6 if you count the mesmerizing Pissarro scene above– and including the aforementioned Chagall.

 This list will likely grow with time, perhaps on the strength of your suggestions and input.
 What are some of the paintings that instantly transport you to the capital?
 Let me know in the comments field below.

 1. Gustave Caillebotte, Paris Street; Rainy Day (1877)

 Perhaps more than any French Impressionist painter, Gustave Caillebotte succeeded in capturing moments of Parisian life with startling, immediate realism.
 A sort not generally attributed to Impressionists, by the way.

 This 1877 oil painting from Caillebotte, held at the Art Institute of Chicago, functions as a virtual portal to Paris of the early Belle-Epoque period.
 Gloria Groom, a curator at the Art Institute, called Caillebotte’s most famous painting “the great picture of urban life in the late 19th century.”

 I share her assessment.
 While other paintings also strikingly convey both the excitement and potential alienation of a bracingly modern new era in Paris (I notably think of Renoir’s 1875 painting “The Grands Boulevards”), Caillebotte’s does so on a more visceral, human level.

 While in Renoir’s tableau of two years earlier, the urban “flaneurs” and “flaneuses” are blurry, depersonalized figures that blend into the teeming boulevard they navigate, Caillebotte’s painting offers us more direct, personal “encounters” with these cosmopolitan Parisians.